zerogerc/loudly/README.md

 # Loudly
 Android application for simultaneous posting updates to many social networks at once.
-Main branch is Abstract.

 Main features of Loudly:
 * Upload post to many social networks